 About this project

-Before starting with this database, I had indices of only a few manuscripts and a whole series of concordances lying scattered around.
-Then Markus Lutz sent me his compilation of Weiss' works with concordances, with the request to check the concordances, and the spark was generated to put some system in the information I had lying around, using Markus' info as the starting point, amplifying the project to other non-Weiss manuscripts.
-First of all, I chose a manuscript-based setup, and for each manuscript in my possession I listed the contents, along with the key in which the pieces were given.
-Where present, the manuscript-own page numbering was followed, while for others and ad-hoc numbering was applied.
+Before starting with this database, I had indices of only a few sources and a whole series of concordances lying scattered around.
+Then Markus Lutz sent me his compilation of Weiss' works with concordances, with the request to check the concordances, and the spark was generated to put some system in the information I had lying around, using Markus' info as the starting point, amplifying the project to other non-Weiss sources.
+First of all, I chose a source-based setup, and for each source in my possession I listed the contents, along with the key in which the pieces were given.
+Where present, the included page numbering was followed, while for others and ad-hoc numbering was applied.
 The concordances not already supplied by Markus were taken

 a) from the listings contained in the CLF editions for V.Gaultier, Mesangeau and Dufault,